abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 Spring always finds Beans and adds them to ApplicationContext/Proxy, if the Bean is not defined anywhere in our `@ComponentScan` scope then its a compile-time error.

-Multiple beans of the same type can exist but each one of them has a unique name so that we can identify them while autowiring.
+Multiple beans of the same type can exist but each bean in Spring context has a unique name (globally, and not only for its type).
+This also helps us to identify them while autowiring.

 The default bean scope in Spring is **Singleton** (only one instance of a Spring bean having a specific name will be created and injected into the proxy).
-Multiple beans of the same type may exist but singleton property in Spring is based on their name (bean names have to be unique).
+Multiple beans of the same type may exist but singleton property in Spring is based on their name (bean names have to be globally unique).

 ## Autowiring Errors
 ### No Qualifying bean of type